 Bazil Marsh and David Sargant Saint Ragener ?1994

-The last rector, Archdeacon Marsh, was determined to preserve the story of St Ragener, which is in a number of medieval manuscripts.
-The hope must be that as more manuscripts are made digitally available further clues about St Ragener will emerge.
+The last rector, Archdeacon Marsh, was able to preserve the story of St Ragener.
+The cult is mentioned in a number of medieval manuscripts.
+This booklet revived a legend which had almost been forgotten.